 Of course, these ranges are very specific and so it's fine if you are slightly out but if temperatures are far over these parameters then it is likely that your plants will begin to suffer from heat stress.

-In terms of signs of environmental stress that the leave may show, again, you are looking at yellowing or discoloration (rust spots).
+In terms of signs of environmental stress that the leaves may show, again, you are looking at yellowing or discoloration (rust spots).
 These can be caused by either too low or too high levels of temperature and humidity.
 Also, watch out for the fan leaves curling up like a taco shell or even drooping excessively.

 Outdoor growers are much more at the mercy of the gods, but if the crop has been grown outdoors from the beginning the plants are usually better at handling climatic swings.
+Keep heat stressed plants in shaded areas when growing outdoors in a hot climate until the leaves restore back to normal.

 Cannabis Nutrient Deficiencies